 - Store your roasted pumpkin seeds at room temperature.

 Another method to enjoy the pumpkin seeds is to boil them with spices—this way, the pumpkin seeds are infused with flavor.
 If you plan to boil it, note that the seeds will not come out crunchy, but it is just as delicious as seeds infused with spices and flavor.
-If you are boiling them, you can enjoy them as is once it is done.
-Or if you changed your mind, you could still roast pumpkin seeds in the oven.
-If you roast them after boiling, you don't need to add as many spices to them since they have already been infused with flavor.
+If you are boiling them, you can enjoy them as soon as they are done.
+Or, if you changed your mind, you could still roast pumpkin seeds in the oven.
+If you roast them after boiling, you don't need to add as many spices since they have already been infused with flavor.

-To boil then, simply add salt and any spices you want and let it boil for about 10 minutes.
+To boil, add salt and any spices you want and let it boil for about 10 minutes.
 Once they are done, drain the water, place the pumpkin seeds on a clean towel, and pat dry.
-Once they are dried, store them in an airtight container and store at room temperature.
+Once they are dried, store them in an airtight container and store them at room temperature.

 How To Store Pumpkin Seeds

 Store your roasted or boiled pumpkin seeds in an airtight container and leave them at room temperature.
 Before putting them into the container, make sure the pumpkin seeds cool down because you don't want to introduce moisture into your container.
 If you boil them, make sure they are dried before putting them into a container.

 What Size Pumpkin Is Best For Roasted Pumpkin Seeds

 For the best-roasted pumpkin seeds, it's recommended to use medium-sized pumpkins.
 The ideal size for pumpkins that yield the best roasted pumpkin seeds is typically in the range of 6 to 8 inches (15 to 20 centimeters) in diameter.
 Medium-sized pumpkins tend to have a good balance of seed size and flesh-to-seed ratio, making them ideal for roasting.
 They provide an adequate amount of seeds to work with, and the seeds are usually plump and flavorful.